terrencecrowley/js-gap/README.md

 A gapped buffer's performance can degrade if the gap "thrashes" - that is if inserts and deletes exhibit no locality.
-Of course, this is no worse than a standard Array but might be worse than more complex linked data structures.
+Of course, this is no worse than a standard Array but might be worse than more complex linked data structures that are better tuned for that usage.

+The gapped buffer has operations that match semantics and signature of default Array operations to make replacement straightforward.